Exxxotica Expo: Columbus, Ohio

 The Exxxotica Expo held a show in Columbus, Ohio at the Greater Columbus Convention Center in August 2016.

 Dallas

 The Exxxotica Expo held its first show in Dallas at the Kay Bailey Hutchison Convention Center in August 2015.
 The event drew more than 15,000 attendees, and organizers planned to hold another show at the same venue the following year.
 However, in February 2016, the Dallas City Council voted 8–7 to ban the event from the venue.
 The organizers filed for a temporary injunction, which was rejected by US District Judge Sidney A. Fitzwater.

 The legal battle between the city of Dallas and Exxxotica would continue for several years, ending in 2019 when the Dallas City Council signed off on paying Exxxotica's founder $650,000 to settle the suit.

-Denver
+Aurora, Colorado

-Exxxotica took place in Denver, Colorado in 2017 at the Crowne Plaza Airport Convention Center.
-They returned to the center in April 2018.
+Exxxotica took place in Aurora, Colorado in 2017 at the Crowne Plaza Airport Convention Center.
+The show returned to the center in April 2018.